ChurchSuite/churchsuite-api/modules/embed.md

 The following URL parameters are accepted:

-* `date=01-12-2017` The start date for the calendar in the format `d-m-Y`.
+* `date=2017-12-01` The start date for the calendar in the format `Y-m-d`.
 If not given or empty today's date will be used.
 * `category=1,2,3` A list of Category IDs to filter the calendar by.
 If not given or empty no category filtering will be done.
 * `show_categories=(0|1)` Enable/disable the category filter dropdown.
 Default: `disabled`.
 * `site=1` The Site ID to filter the events by.
 If not given or 0 then no site filtering will be done.